 Students wishing to make application to a graduate program at Georgia Southwestern State Universitymust submit a complete admissions packet.
 Incomplete application packets will not be reviewed for admissions.
 Each school may have additional admission requirements as listed on the respective application check lists.
 The complete admissions packet is comprised of the following:

 - Application for admission

 - Non-refundable \$25 application fee

-- Official transcripts from all previously attended colleges and universities\
+- Official transcripts from all previously attended colleges and universities

 - Official test scores

 - Proof of immunizations

-- Three letters of recommendation
+- Letters of recommendation (we only require two for our new programs)